ritesh-ui/RepoInspect/README.md

-# 🛡️ RepoGuard: Deterministic AI Security Engine
+# 🛡️ RepoInspect: Deterministic AI Security Engine

 **The next generation of AppSec.** RepoGuard is a high-performance security engine that eliminates the "False Positive tax" by merging the surgical precision of **Abstract Syntax Trees (AST)** with the deep reasoning of **Autonomous AI Agents**.